Cornell University: Housing

-Cornell’s residential system comprises North Campus, West Campus, and Collegetown.
+Cornell's residential system comprises North Campus, West Campus, and Collegetown.
 Coeducational housing began in 1971, and the university maintains a system of residential advisors.
 A 1997 initiative designated West Campus primarily for upper-level students and North Campus for first-years and some sophomores.
 In 2022, the North Campus Residential Expansion added beds for about 800 sophomores.

 West Campus incorporates a residential college system developed through a $250 million project, influenced in part by Risley Residential College.
 Other options include Schuyler House (a former part of Sage Infirmary).

-Greek chapters house roughly 9% of undergraduates.
-First-semester freshmen are ineligible for membership.
-Independent options include the student-run Telluride House, the Center for Jewish Living, and several cooperative residences.